hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 ## Minimum number of validators

 IBFT 2.0 requires four validators to be Byzantine fault tolerant.
+Byzantine fault tolerance is the ability for a blockchain network to function correctly and reach consensus despite nodes failing or propagating incorrect information to peers.

 ## Genesis file